bonitoo-io/influxdb-client-arduino/Readme.md

 Connecting arduino client to InfuxDBCloud server requires few additional steps.
 InfluxDBCloud uses secure communication (https) and we need to tell client to trust this connection.
-Connection parameteres is almoost the same as above, only difference is that server url now points to the InfluxDB Cloud 2.0 where you got after subcription.
+Connection parameters are almoost the same as above, only difference is that server url now points to the InfluxDB Cloud 2.0, where you've got after you've created subcription.
 You will find correct URL in  `InfluxDB UI -> Load Data -> Client Libraries`.
 ```cpp
 // InfluxDB v2 server or cloud url, e.g. https://eu-central-1-1.aws.cloud2.influxdata.com(Use: InfluxDB UI -> Load Data -> Client Libraries)
 #define INFLUXDB_URL "influxdb-url"